Men can get UTIs too, although they are much less likely to get them compared to women — about 10 times less likely.

 URAMET is a Therapy

 once they have been diagnosed by your doctor.

 Uramet is an antibacterial therapy.
 It is a non-antibiotic therapy that helps prevent recurrent UTIs.
 It is not used to treat an active Urinary Tract Infection.
 Its active ingredient (methenamine hippurate) works by suppressing bacteria in your urine, helping to prevent UTIs before they can take hold.
 Uramet can be used after successful initial antibiotic treatment of UTIs to help stay infection free.

 Antibiotic resistance is a growing concern in our community.
 UTIs are one of the most common bacterial infections and are usually treated with antibiotics.

-Frequent antibiotic use has the potential to cause bacteria to become resistant, so alternative therapies may be considered, especially for those people susceptible to recurrent urinary tract infections.
+Frequent antibiotic use has the potential to cause bacteria to become resistant, so preventative therapy may be considered, for those people who experience recurrent urinary tract infections.

 When to see a

 It is important to talk to your doctor